Min -15°C 5°F

 P. incarnata varies from area to area in flower appearance between very dark almost P. ‘Incense’ like flowers & very light.
 It is known for very variable flowers even on the same plant.
 It is used to growing in very poor soil & seems to react badly to fertilizer.
 In Arkansas, Maryland, Tenessee & Texas however it can grow very aggressively, sending up runners everywhere including in the middle of lawns.
 It is far easier to propagate by these runners rather by cuttings.
 Apparently the roots can go up to three feet down in suitable soil.
 There is also a white form, P. incarnata alba, and a new white tetraploid P. ‘Supernova’ found by Ethan Nielsen.
 There is an excellent article on Passiflora incarnata by Padric Stephenson in the Passiflora Online Journal Issue 7 page 8.

 I sometimes receive mail asking whether a plant is P. incarnata or P. ‘Incense’.
 To distinguish P. incarnata from P. ‘Incense’ is very easy.
-P. incarnata almost always has its petiole glands at the end of the petiole, hard up against the leaf as in the Gallery above.
+P. incarnata almost always has its petiole glands at the end of the petiole, hard up against the leaf as in the Gallery above, but occasionally they can be further down the petiole.
 It usually has three lobed leaves but may occasionally have five.
-P. ‘Incense’ has a pair of petiole glands half way up the petiole and usually has five lobed leaves but occasionally three.
+P. ‘Incense’ always has a pair of petiole glands half way up the petiole and usually has five lobed leaves but occasionally three.
 Note, the petiole is the bit of stem that connects the leaf to the plant.
 The petiole glands are little bumps that secrete nectar.

 The research below is fascinating, to summarise, it appears to suggest that any part of the plant under attack by herbivores is more likly to produce flowers that act as a pollen donor only, as of course it is a waste of resources to set fruit on a part of a plant unlikely to make it to maturity.
 Read more